FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

 We focus on the Known Motif Enrichcment output that revel the presence of known motifs from its comprehensive motif database, allowing for the identification of potential regulatory elements.
 It analyzes the peaks in the Target Sequence (peaks losing chromatin accessibility for example).
 It then compares them to the Total Background Sequences, i.e. the peaks with unchanged chromatin accessibility.
 It then compares sequences that have known motifs with the reference that are in the Target Sequence and reports which motifs are the most changing.
 As part of our pipeline, we output two tables with the 10 most significant motifs that are changing for each contrast.

-   * Sites losing chromatin accessibility are strongly enriched in the AP-1 family in ARID1A-/- HCT116 cells and relatively highly enriched in ARID1A-mutant TOV21G cell lines over the total number of peaks.
-   * However, motifs in ARID1B KD in WT HCT116 cells have low p-values and are mostly in the TEAD family.
+We can see that sites losing chromatin accessibility are strongly enriched in the AP-1 family in ARID1A-/- HCT116 cells and relatively highly enriched in ARID1A-mutant TOV21G cell lines over the total number of peaks.
+However, motifs in ARID1B KD in WT HCT116 cells have low p-values and are mostly in the TEAD family.